 - In Visual Studio, create a new project by selecting New...Project, and then EPiServer Web site.
 In the dialog box, select Alloy templates (MVC or Web Forms), and clear the Configure Search option.
 Episerver Find is added in a later step.

 - Update the website to the latest Episerver NuGet packages.
-Right-click on References for the project and select Manage NuGet packages.
-Select Updates and Episerver to locate the latest updates, select all packages and click Update.
+Right-click References for the project and select Manage NuGet packages.
+Select Updates and Episerver to locate the latest updates, select all packages, and click Update.

 - Add Azure to the website: in the NuGet package manager for your project, locate the EPiServer.Azure package and click Install.

-- Compile the solution, follow the instructions to update the database (if needed), reload and verify that the website is working.
+- Compile the solution, follow the instructions to update the database and add admin account (if needed).
+Reload and verify that the website is working.

 STEP 2.
 Update the configuration

 You need to change some configurations for the website to work with Azure.
-The attribute container for the BLOB provider and topic for event provider should be unique per site, within the same storage or service bus account.
-This means that you need to update the mapping for BLOBs and event providers.
+The container attribute for the BLOB provider and topic for the event provider should be unique per site, within the same storage or service bus account.
+Therefore you need to update the mapping for BLOBs and event providers.

-Note: Do not skip this step!
-If you do, assets are stored locally, and will not deploy properly to the Azure Blob storage.
+Important!
+Do not skip this step!
+If you do, assets are stored locally, and will not deploy properly to the Azure BLOB storage.

 - In Visual Studio, open web.config and add the following configuration under the episerver.framework section.

-Note: Do not change the values for connectionStringName, as these will be overwritten with the correct environment-specific values during deployment.
-Optionally, you can change the container and topic names "mysitemedia" and "MySiteEvents" to names of your choice.
+Do not change the values for connectionStringName, because these are overwritten with the correct environment-specific values during deployment.
+Optionally, you can change the container and topic names mysitemedia and MySiteEvents to names of your choice.
 The storage container name must be in lowercase, for example mysitemedia, for DNS compatibility.

 - Compile the solution.
 Your local site displays an error message because the site is pointing to Azure after the configuration changes.
 This is corrected when you publish the project to Azure.

 Note: When you deploy a website, you may want settings in the deployed application's web.config to be different from your local development web.config.
-Instead of changing these settings for your local installation as done here, you can apply a transformation of the web.config file when you deploy to Azure.
-This way you can avoid breaking your local site.
+Instead of changing these settings for your local installation (as done here), you can apply a transformation of the web.config file when you deploy to Azure to avoid breaking your local site.

-- Connection should display the imported publish profile settings; no changes are required here.
-Click Next (not Publish).
+- Connection should display the imported publish profile settings, no changes are required here.
+Click Next.

-- In the Settings step, enter the remote connection string to SQL Database by selecting it under EPiServerDB (copy/paste it from the publish profile if it does not appear in the list).
+- In the Settings section, enter the remote connection string to SQL Database by selecting it under EPiServerDB (copy/paste it from the publish profile if it does not appear in the list).

-- Enable Update database, click Configure database updates and then clear the [Auto schema update] option.
+- Enable Update database, and click Configure database updates.

 - Go to the default access URLs for the environment, for example http://[projectNNNNinte].dxcloud.episerver.net.

-- Log in to the website using the administrator user provided.
+- Log in to the website with the administrator user (see below).

 - Verify that the website is working.

-Note: If you do not have a provided password, you can create and upload an aspx file to your web app, and let it create an administrator account.
-See these example files for ASP.NET Membership and ASP.NET Identity, select the appropriate one depending on your provider (ASP.NET Identity for an Alloy sample site).
+If you do not have an admin account, you can create and upload an .aspx file to your web app, and let it create an account.
+See these example files for ASP.NET Membership and ASP.NET Identity.
+Select the appropriate one depending on your provider (ASP.NET Identity for an Alloy sample site).
 Follow the instructions in the file.
 Use Kudu to upload the file to the website root folder, and open the file once in a browser.
 Log in by adding /episerver to the site URL, using the credentials in the uploaded file.